aemichalowski/Data-Visualization-Portfolio/Final_Project_Part_2.md

 ### Research Methods

+#### Participant Selection

+The intended audience for my story is public health professionals and community advocates with ties to rural communities.
+Unfortunately, I was unable to test the preliminary wireframe with individuals that fit the description.
+Instead, I selected three individuals that had either a health or policy related background, as public health officials and community advocates tend to have an interest in both health and policy.
+Throughout the interviews, I asked the participants to imagine themselves as a local public health worker or community advocate and to reflect on the information from that perspective.
+Additionally, I selected participants with diverse interests and backgrounds to best understand how people may approach the information differently.
+Participant 1 had a background in mathematics and was well-versed in data analysis as well as health.
+Participant 2 works in a health-related setting and has a background that focuses more on art and design.
+Participant 3 compliments the health perspectives with a more general policy perspective, which is useful for understanding how this information could impact community advocates who may not focus specifically on health.

+#### Protocol

+To develop a relevant script, I first established what I wanted to learn from the interviews.
+Ultimately, I composed a list of the five things I was most interested in soliciting feedback on:

+-	How clear are the intentions and meanings of the key parts of my story as detailed in the storyboard above?
+-	How clear and understandable are the visualizations?
+-	How well do the visualizations support the overarching story?
+-	How well does the story flow and build to the ultimate call to action?
+-	Are there any changes I could make that would make the story more meaningful and interesting to the reader?

+With these priorities in mind, I developed a list of questions that addressed the reader’s holistic perception of the story, each individual section, each visualization, and how well the visualizations and sections worked together.
+The questions are displayed in the interview results table below.
+To conduct the interviews, I recruited my participants and discussed my priorities for the interview, so that they had these key concepts in mind while reflecting on individual questions.
+I then asked the participants to read through the wireframe and think about it for a few minutes.
+Once they had an initial impression, I asked them my interview questions and recorded their responses.
+I allowed them to continue looking through the wireframe while answering the questions, so that they could directly identify the subjects of their critiques.

 ### User Interviews

 |    <br>Questions    |    <br>User #1<br>   <br>Gender: Male<br>   <br>Age: 23<br>   <br>Hometown   Geography: Suburban near rural<br>   <br>Job: PhD   student<br>   <br>Background\Interests:   Bioengineering, mobility, mathematics, music    |    <br>User #2<br>   <br>Gender: Female<br>   <br>Age: 23<br>   <br>Hometown   Geography: Suburban near rural<br>   <br>Job: Healthcare   customer service<br>   <br>Background\Interests:   Art, music, psychology     |    <br>User #3<br>   <br>Gender: Female<br>   <br>Age: 24<br>   <br>Hometown   Geography: Urban<br>   <br>Job: Student   <br>   <br>Background\interests:   Policy, environmental science, the outdoors    |